12 Things Successful Visitor Centres Do Differently

 - In-House Training.
 Local tourism operators are invited into the Centre to provide in-house updates to staff.

 - Networking Events.
-They host networking events at their Centre for local industry (if their Visitor Centre has the space).
+They host networking events at their Centre for local industry (if their Visitor Centre has the space), or move it online when travel is restricted.
 If they can't host, key staff attend relevant networking events.

 - Membership Prospectus.
 Depending on their organisation structure, they clearly communicate how local tourism operators can leverage the services at the visitor centre.

 - Other Visitor Centres.
-They engage with neighbouring and gateway visitor centres, keeping them updated with visitor guides and maps, famil invites and other cross region opportunities to better engage their visitors.
+They engage with neighbouring and gateway visitor centre (even if they are in another state!), keeping them updated with visitor guides and maps, famil invites and other cross region opportunities to better engage their visitors.

 - Influencer Outreach.
 They are proactive at training and getting visitor guides and maps to other visitor influencers, such as taxi drivers and Air BnB hosts.

 While they are all membership based, Kununurra Visitor Centre, Margaret River Region and Tourism Central Australia all have fantastic industry prospectus's that clearly outline how local tourism operators can engage with their centres.
-Importantly, their membership fees are based on how much support a tourism business would like, not on the size of the business.
+Importantly, their membership fees are based on how much support a tourism business would like to be a part of, not on the size of the business.

 8. Residents, Retail Traders + Service Provider Engagement